 \section{Abstract}

-\begin{flushleft} \end{flushleft} Noncentrosymmetric superconductors have sparked significant research interests due to their exciting properties, such as the admixture of spin-singlet and spin-triplet Cooper pairs.
-Here we report \musr~and thermodynamic measurements on the noncentrosymmetric superconductor La$_{7}$Rh$_{3}$ which indicate a fully established superconducting gap and spontaneous time-reversal-symmetry breaking at the onset of superconductivity.
-We show that our results pose severe constraints on any microscopic theory of superconductivity in the system.
-A symmetry analysis identifies ground states compatible with time-reversal-symmetry breaking and the resulting gap functions are discussed.
+\begin{flushleft} \end{flushleft} Noncentrosymmetric superconductors have sparked significant research interests due to their exciting properties, such as the admixture of spin-singlet and spin-triplet pairing.
+Here we report on the \musr~and thermodynamic measurements on the noncentrosymmetric superconductor La$_{7}$Rh$_{3}$ which show an isotropic superconducting gap but also spontaneous time-reversal-symmetry breaking occurring at the onset of superconductivity.
+We show that our results pose severe constraints on any microscopic theory of superconductivity in this system.
+A symmetry analysis identifies ground states compatible with time-reversal-symmetry breaking, and the resulting gap functions are discussed.
 Furthermore, general energetic considerations indicate the relevance of electron-electron interactions for the pairing mechanism, in accordance with hints of spin-fluctuations revealed in susceptibility measurements.